bdantas/make-portable/README.md

 1. If the application is a single binary written in C/C++ that needs only glibc, libstdc++, and ancillary shared libraries, then the script takes care of everything automatically for you.
 If the application consists of multiple binaries and/or has data files, then manual intervention will be needed.
 2. The tarball may be huge (e.g., my mpv-portable.tgz is 64 MB).
 3. Running the application on target OS will use a lot more RAM than it would if you were to do the "right thing" (see #4 below).
-4. Using this script proves that your are lazy--that you desperately need an application but refuse to pull up your sleeves and do the right thing by compiling on the old target machine.
-I won't judge you.
+4. A better solution to the problem is to roll up your sleeves and compile on the old target machine.
+Using this script suggests that you're as lazy as I am, which is not a good thing.

 # Your hack is very ugly.
 I know.